Age UK have put together an e-action that makes it easy for people to respond to the consultation on the national eligibility criteria.

 “The Government’s flagship care reforms are close to being agreed.

 “We have to get the funding right – councils say the Better Care Fund is not enough.

 “But the most important decision for older and disabled people will be who gets and who doesn’t get care in the new system.

 “We’re extremely worried that hundreds of thousands of people who need care to get around the house, to communicate with family, friends or colleagues or to play a part in their community won’t get it.

-“The Government is working on the final version of the plans.
-We’ve got a positive set of principles for a new care system.
+“We’ve got a positive set of principles for a new care system.
 But the Government must be bold, go further and properly fund a care system that gives older and disabled people – and the families who care for them – the support they need to live independently.”